 Ready to boost your water aerobic classes with a pair of water dumbbells?
-Here’s a quick breakdown of why they are so effective, as well as a list of the best water and aquatic dumbbells for working out in the pool.
+Here’s a quick breakdown of why they are so effective, as well as a list of the best water weights and aquatic dumbbells for working out in the pool.

-Water aerobics is a low impact and vigorous way to get a workout under your belt.
+Water aerobics is a low-impact and vigorous way to get a workout under your belt.

 Classes are held at local pools at various intensities, to high-intensity music or low, quiet tunes, in big and small groups.
 Putting on your favorite swimsuit for water aerobics and heading down to the local pool gives you an opportunity to exercise in a low-impact environment, without the jarring impact that can be harsh on joints.